phyro/etc-history/chapters/birth.md

 There have been many contracts written on the Ethereum blockchain but one played a huge role in Ethereum history called [The DAO contract](https://en.wikipedia.org/wiki/The_DAO_(organization)).
-The contract was written by a company named `Slock` started by a former Ethereum CCO `Stephan Tual`.
+The contract was written by a company named `Slock.It` started by a former Ethereum CCO `Stephan Tual`.
 The DAO was launched with a 28 day crowdsale that helped fund the company.
-By May 21 2016 the DAO token sale managed to raise over 150 million dollars (valued in Ether) totaling 11.5 million Ether.
+By May 21 2016 the DAO token sale managed to raise over 11.5 million Ether (~$150 million USD at the time).